Jahnavi987-A/TaskManagement/README.md

 # 📌 Task Management System

 A **Spring Boot RESTful API** for managing tasks with CRUD operations, integrated with **MySQL database**, and documented using Swagger UI.
-It also includes a **Recommended Task Feature** that helps users prioritize tasks based on deadlines and priority.
+It also includes a **Recommended Task Feature** that helps users prioritize tasks based on deadlines and priority.It is tested using **Postman** to ensure all endpoints work as expected and data persists correctly in the MySQL database.

 ## 🚀 Features